NON-MEDICAL NECESSITY COVERAGE AND PAYMENT RULES

 REQUIREMENTS FOR SPECIFIC DMEPOS ITEMS PURSUANT TO FINAL RULE 1713 (84 Fed.
 Reg Vol 217)

 Final Rule 1713 (84 Fed.
 Reg Vol 217) requires a face-to-face encounter and a Written Order Prior to Delivery (WOPD) for specified HCPCS codes.
-CMS and the DME MACs provides a list of the specified codes, which is periodically updated.
-The link will be located here once it is available.
+CMS and the DME MACs provide a list of the specified codes, which is periodically updated.
+The required Face-to-Face Encounter and Written Order Prior to Delivery List list is available here.

 If a supplier delivers an item prior to receipt of a WOPD, it will be denied as not reasonable and necessary.
 If the WOPD is not obtained prior to delivery, payment will not be made for that item even if a WOPD is subsequently obtained by the supplier.
 If a similar item is subsequently provided by an unrelated supplier who has obtained a WOPD prior to delivery, it will be eligible for coverage.